NeoMashego/CDV01_Career_Goals_Reflection_CS20240210_WFO2024_GroupA_NeoMashego_CDV01/README.md

 1. **Anticipated Challenges**:

     - Identify potential obstacles or challenges in reaching your goals.
+        1. Confidence in myself and my ability to code
+        2. Breaking into the gaming industry
+        3. Getting relevant and usable experience in UI/UX career.
     - Consider strategies to overcome these challenges.
+        1. practice and validation from my superiors helps
+        2. networking and applying to openings in the gaming industry
+        3. this one I cannot quantify yet so I am not sure but maybe in an SEO position
 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.